|

 which leads to the top of the mountain as

-A popular destination is "The Cross"
+is "The Cross" originally erected

-originally erected in the early 1900's by
+in the early 1900's by Father Brown and replaced

-Father Brown and replaced many times after that; the
+many times after that; the approximately

-approximately 1/2 mile walk leads to the
+1/2 mile walk leads to the inland side of

-mountain cirque and distant views to the
+and distant views to the Mt.
+Juneau Ridge

-Mt.
-Juneau Ridge and Olds Mountain before
+and Olds Mountain before climbing to the

-climbing to the area of The Cross with it's
+area of The Cross with it's broad views.

-with downtown Juneau below as the backdrop
+Juneau below as the backdrop are quite popular.

 |